 Young Justice: Invasion is going on hiatus for a few weeks, but its last episode before the break, "Depths," concludes the half-season with a bang instead of a Chuck from Motorcity-style whimper by dropping a couple of bombshells about the three Young Justice members who left the team during the five-year interim.
 Before "Depths," which centers on a mission to stop Black Manta's forces from sabotaging an Earth-Mars comsat launch, we knew that Artemis and her boyfriend Kid Flash retired from superheroing to lead less dangerous lives as Stanford students, while Aqualad discovered his father is Black Manta and joined forces with him.

-"Alienated," I said, "Some Young Justice fans believe that Kaldur'ahm's working undercover to bust his own dad.
+After the airing of "Alienated," I said, "Some Young Justice fans believe that Kaldur'ahm's working undercover to bust his own dad.
 I hope not.
 Kaldur'ahm's genuine conversion to villainy would be a more interesting arc to me than Kaldur'ahm being in opposition to his supervillain father."
 It turns out those fans were right about Kaldur going all Wiseguy to take down Black Manta and The Light.

 Speaking of M'gann, love triangles usually make my allergic-to-soapy-storylines eyes glaze over, but the Conner/M'gann/La'gaan triangle is given an interesting wrinkle when Conner further explains to his psycho ex-girlfriend why her abuse of her powers caused him to break up with her.
 "Depths" subjects us to some clunkily written dialogue--like M'gann's aforementioned exposition about disguising themselves as their absent mentors--to get us to this point, but wow, Nolan North, a former soap star-turned-voice actor, really does sell Conner's pain and resentment well when his character reveals how betrayed he felt when M'gann tried to use her powers to erase from his mind his objections to her increasing reliance on torture.